-REMEMBER: When determining certification for the driver with high BP or hypertension, take into consideration current driver certification status, use of antihypertensive medication, and severity of hypertension prior to treatment.

 Stage 2 Hypertension

 Stage 2 hypertension is considered an absolute indication for antihypertensive drug therapy, and the driver should seek initiation or evaluation of therapy to lower blood pressure (BP).
 Effective BP management includes routine primary provider follow-up and periodic screens for the presence of target organ damage and clinical manifestations of cardiovascular disease.